manalotoj/mobility/mountain-biking.md

 Do not chase maximum range.

-6. HIP FLEXOR MOBILITY

-Supine hip-flexor stretch
+6. supine marching
-- Lie on your back near the edge of the bed.
+- Lie on your back, legs straight.
-- Bring the right knee toward your chest.
+- Slowly bring the right knee toward your chest.
-- Let the right leg then extend off the edge of the bed while the left leg remains comfortably supported.
+- Lower it slowly until the leg is straight again.
-- Keep the pelvis neutral.
+- Keep your pelvis stable.
-- Let gravity gently lengthen the front of the right hip.
+- 8–12 reps.
-- 20–30 seconds × 2.
+-

-No force, no foot loading.
+Then do the left side if the cast/foot position allows it without stressing the injury.

 7. GLUTE BRIDGE PROGRESSION